0xmozak/mozak-vm/book/technical/writing_starky_constraints.md

 {{#include ../../circuits/src/bitshift/stark.rs:86:122}}
 ```

-It is clear that the constraints here are same as whats written in `fn eval_packed_generic` but with a different syntax.
+It is clear that the constraints here are same as whats written in `fn eval_packed_generic` but with plonkish arithemtization, used in recursive circuit.

 Finally, we have